-This often take three appointments.
+This often takes 3 appointments.

 Upon completion of root canal treatment a final covering must be placed on the crown of the tooth.
 This is necessary because all root filled teeth become more fragile and brittle.
 You may choose either a porcelain or gold crown for your tooth.
 The crown fits around and protects the tooth like a hat.
 A cheaper option would be silver (amalgam) or white (composite) filling, but these do not support your tooth and you may run the risk of tooth fracture in the future.

 If you have any enquiries, please contact us.